Martchus/cpp-utilities/README.md

 Note that you don't need to install all Visual Studio has to offer.
 A customized installation with just C++ core features, MSVC x86/x64 build tools, Windows SDK and vcpkg should be enough.
 In Qt's online installer you can also uncheck everything except the MSVC build of Qt.

-If the compilation of the resource file doesn't work you can use `-DWINDOWS_RESOURCES_ENABLED=OFF` to continue the build regardless.

 ###### Building under Windows for Android
 Building for Android under Windows is still experimental and not regularly tested.
 It is generally supported